IBM-Cloud/techxchange-labs/docs/agentic-1813/05-publish-sample-agentic-da-into-catalog.md

 ## Step 4: Find your deployable architecture in the IBM Cloud Catalog

-To verify that your deployable architecture has been successfully added:
+To verify that your deployable architecture has been successfully added and is available to end users:

 1. Go to the [IBM Cloud Catalog](https://cloud.ibm.com/catalog)
 1. Use the search bar and type: `Loan Risk Evaluation with Watsonx AI Agents`